lancenacabuan/Shaliah/README.md

 Testament, through the debates of the early centuries, to its formalization in creedal orthodoxy.
-Trinitarian Christology is understood here as that view which affirms Jesus Christ as **God Incarnate**–fully divine, of one essence with the Father (and Holy Spirit), yet a distinct person–and simultaneously fully human.
+Trinitarian Christology is understood here as that view which affirms Jesus Christ as **God Incarnate** – fully divine, of one essence with the Father (and Holy Spirit), yet a distinct person – and simultaneously fully human.
 The narrative of this development will show that while the **New Testament** contains seeds of this doctrine in its portrayal of Christ, the precise formulation of how Jesus is God unfolded progressively, often in